MicroStrategy/embedding-sdk-docs/docs/new-embedding-architecture/mstr-dossier.md

 title: MstrDossier class
 ---

-The object returned from `MstrEnvironment.loadDossier()` function, which allows access to the MicroStrategy dossier object.
+An instance of this class is returned from `MstrEnvironment.loadDossier()` function, which allows access to the MicroStrategy Dossier object.

 ## APIs